General practitioner, Rata arowhānui

 - Doctor, GP, family doctor, family physician

-General practitioners (GPs) diagnose and advise patients about health problems to help prevent and treat common diseases, injuries, and mental and physical illnesses.
+General practitioners (GPs) diagnose and advise patients about health problems to prevent and treat common diseases, injuries, and mental and physical illnesses.

 02:06 mins